 The Playing Close is now well known for the magnificent trees, planted in 1890 at a cost of 7 shillings 10d, the Water Fountain erected to commemorate the visit of Queen Victoria to the Town and the green oasis it forms in the middle of Charlbury.

-Today we enjoy the Playing Close as a pleasant place to walk and sit, to visit the quarterly Farmers Market, as a venue for School Fairs, the local Scouts & Guides Fair, along with various other events such as the Annual Fun Fair and Street Fair.
+Today we enjoy the Playing Close as a pleasant place to walk and sit, to visit the quarterly Farmers Market, as a venue for fairs and various other events such as the Annual Fun Fair and Street Fair.

-If you want to use the Playing Close for your event or other community activity, please contact the Trustees.
+If you want to use the Playing Close for your event or other community activity, please contact the Community Centre.
+If you are a local charity, you can use the Playing Close without charge.

-The Trustees gratefully acknowledge the financial support of the Town Council to assist in the maintenance of the Playing Close.
+The Trustees gratefully acknowledge funding from the Town Council to assist in the maintenance of the Playing Close.

 Come join the Charlbury Bulls!
 Due to enormous demand, we now offer two sessions:

-- The current super-popular session for secondary school-age players (over 10) are on Thursdays 4.30-5.50.
+- The super-popular session for secondary school-age players (over 10) is on Thursdays, at a new time of 5-6.15.
 Still only £3 per session.
-Come play with Alfie, Andy and Kit who can't wait to welcome you.
+Come play with Alfie, Joe, Andy and Kit who can't wait to welcome you.

-- The newer session for adult players (recommended age 16+) is now going strong - but PLEASE NOTE TIME CHANGE: Fridays 4.30-6, £5 per session
+- Our fast-paced and exciting session for adult players (recommended age 16+) is every Friday 5-6.30, £5 per session

 - There is no experience level requirement - all are welcome in both sessions!